bartificer/taming-the-terminal/README.md

 Source: [Prepare an asciidoc document](https://asciidoctor.org/docs/asciidoctor-epub3/#prepare-an-asciidoc-document)

+**UPDATE 2020-07-16**: Looks like Rouge _is_ supported now in ePub, _AND_ it gives better colour coding, so all ePub is now also switched to Rouge.

 ### Highlights in source code

 It is not possible to highlight specific parts of the source code, so all references to e.g. `<strong>` must be removed from the snippet or it will show up verbatim in the output file.

+**UPDATE 2020-07-16**: highlighting is supported by adding an attribute to the codeblock indicating the lines to be highlighted and by adding appropriate CSS to the various themes.
+All code blocks that have highlighting in the original html are now marked for highlighting in the Asciidoctor files as well.

+### Line numbering in source code

+Although Rouge supports line numbering in source code blocks, the implementation in Asciidoctor is very simple.
+The code is placed in 2 table cells, one with the line numbers, one with the code.
+It doesn't take into account the extra space needed when long code lines wrap to the next line.
+After numerous attempts to fix the problem I got stuck because my code adjustments in the Asciidoctor code broke the functionality to add annotations in the code and I haven't found a way to preserve that functionality.
+I therefore decided to skip the line numberin in code blocks that have long lines of mostly output.
+The highlighting does work, therefore it's still possible to point out the important lines.

 ### Keyboard shortcuts